appium/appium/docs/en/contributing-to-appium/developers-overview.md

 1. Determine whether we have a `patch` (bugfix), `minor` (feature), or `major` (breaking) release according to the principles of SemVer.
 1. Update `package.json` with the appropriate new version.
 1. Update the CHANGELOG/README with appropriate changes and submit for review as a PR, along with shrinkwrap and `package.json` changes.
 Wait for it to be merged, then pull it into the release branch.
 1. Run `npm run shrinkwrap-prod`.
-This script removes dev dependencies (leaving only  production dependencies), creates a production-only `npm-shrinkwrap.json` and then re-installs the dev dependencies by doing `npm install --no-shrinkwrap`.
+This script prunes dev dependencies (leaving only production dependencies), creates a production-only `npm-shrinkwrap.json` and then re-installs the dev dependencies by doing `npm install --no-shrinkwrap`.
 1. Create a tag of the form `v<version>` on the release branch (usually a minor branch like `1.5` or `1.4`), with: `git tag -a v<version>`, e.g., `git tag -a v1.5.0`.
 This is not necessary for beta versions.
 1. Push the tag to upstream: `git push --tags <remote> <branch>`
 1. Run `npm publish` (with `--tag beta` if this isn't an official release).
 1. Remove the NPM shrinkwrap JSON file from Git and push the changes
-1. Update the site docs or put in an [issue](https://github.com/appium/appium/issues) to have the site docs updated
+1. Update the site docs (see "Updating Appium site docs" above) or put in an [issue](https://github.com/appium/appium/issues) to have the site docs updated
 1. Create a new release on GitHub: go to `https://github.com/appium/appium/releases/tag/v<VERSION>` and hit "Edit Tag".
 Make the release name `<VERSION>` (e.g., `2.0.5`), then paste in the changelog (but not the changelog header for this version).
 If it's a beta release, mark as pre-release.
 1. Create a new post on discuss.appium.io announcing the release.
 Post it in the "News" category.
 Paste in the changelog and any choice comments.
 Pin it and unpin the previous release post.
 1. Begin process of releasing `appium-desktop`.